mramirez0610/mramirez0610/README.md

-## hello!
+## hello! i'm marco ramirez, a front-end developer located in Bend, OR.

-I'm marco ramirez, a front-end developer located in Bend, OR.
 I've been passionate about web development & design since I was 14 years old.
 It all started with me messing around with the basics of HTML.
 10 years later and I've dedicated myself to learning everything I can about front-end development, going through school and experimenting with code daily.

 <!--
 **mramirez0610/mramirez0610** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.